Traveling around Bucks County, Pennsylvania, to visit the covered bridges is unlike any other bridge hunting experience that I’ve had in the state.

 Of the 12 covered bridges in Bucks County, Pennsylvania, there are only two that are no longer open to cars, and South Perkasie Covered Bridge is one of them.

 South Perkasie Covered Bridge was built in 1832, making it the oldest covered bridge in Bucks County, and one of the oldest in the state.
-The 93-foot long bridge used to span Pleasant Spring Creek, about a mile from its current location, but was moved in 1958 to keep it from being destroyed.
+The 93-foot long bridge used to span Pleasant Spring Creek, about a mile from its current location but was moved in 1958 to keep it from being destroyed.

 Today, the bridge is a feature of Lenape Park just a few blocks from the heart of Perkasie.
 It sits in the middle of a flat, open field near Pleasant Spring Creek.
-Given that the bridge sits directly next to a creek, it would have been great to have the bridge span the water, but it’s still relatively scenic over land.
+Given that the bridge sits directly next to a creek, it would have been great to have the bridge spanning the water, but it’s still relatively scenic over land.

 While visiting, don’t miss the signage inside the bridge, which has photos and information about the moving of the bridge to its current location in August 1958.